Powerful Black History Reads: Recommended Books and Authors

 Publication Date: June 2021

 The Coming Race Wars was a controversial book when it was originally published in 1993 after the Los Angeles riots.
 Many critics regarded William Pannell, author and Fuller Seminary theologian, as an “alarmist.”
 Pannell updates his 1993 publication to tie in with current events and speaks openly about his love for the church, which he believes need to take a deeper look at institutional racism and unjust systems still going on today.
-Click here to pre-order.
+Click here to order.

 Reese Witherspoon’s Book Club has become increasingly popular the past few years.
 My next book is one of her selections.